SpiffInc/polyn/polyn_protocol/README.md

 #### Publishing

 When an event is published, the Polyn client validates the event against the pre-defined schema for that event.
-The schema is a [CloudEvent JSON](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/formats/json-format.md) compliant [JSON Schema](https://json-schema.org/) published by the Polyn application to an internal repository on startup.
+The schema is a [CloudEvent JSON](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/formats/json-format.md) compliant [JSON Schema](https://json-schema.org/) published from a central `schemas` respository to a NATS Key-Value store.

 Once validation is complete, the event is published to the message bus.